From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Convergence Test

 \section{Convergence Test}

 We demonstrate the convergence of our numerical simulations by using the ISM turbulent box simulation with ${\rm Da} = \left. t_{\rm mix}\right/ t_{\rm cool} = 8$ and $\mathcal{M}_{\rm turb}=0.21$ as an example.
 Details of the simulation setup is described in \autoref{sec:methods}.
-In \autoref{fig:ISM_turb_box_convergence_test}, we show mass-weighted temperature PDFs (which is the main simulation output being used throughout this work) from running the aforementioned simulation with resolution up to the fiducial choice of $512^3$ and down to $32^3$. \autoref{fig:ISM_turb_box_convergence_test} shows that the temperature PDFs are numerically converged at a resolution of $256^3$, which is below our fiducial resolution choice of $512^3$.
+In the top panel of \autoref{fig:ISM_turb_box_convergence_test}, we show mass-weighted temperature PDFs (which is the main simulation output being used throughout this work) from running the aforementioned simulation with resolution up to the fiducial choice of $512^3$ and down to $32^3$.
+The temperature PDFs are numerically converged at a resolution of $256^3$, which is below our fiducial resolution choice of $512^3$.
+In the middle and bottom panels of \autoref{fig:ISM_turb_box_convergence_test}, we decompose the temperature PDFs at a range of different resolutions into the area of temperature isosurfaces times the characteristic thickness of that temperature layer, as discussed in \autoref{sec:PDF-decomposition}.
+Since the temperature isosurfaces are fractal and corrugated, their surface areas increase with resolution.
+At the same time, the characteristic thickness decreases.
+Beyond a resolution of $256^3$, these two effects cancel out to ensure that the PDFs are numerically converged.
+The shapes of both $A_{(T)}$ vs. $T$ and $d_{(T)}$ vs. $T$ are numerically converged when the PDF is numerically converged.

 As for the mixing layer simulations, we choose the parameters of our simulations such that the resolution per cell is identical to the fiducial turbulent box simulations described above.
 Thus, numerical convergence is expected to hold.
 For a detailed discussion on numerical convergence in mixing layer simulations, we refer the readers to \cite{tan21}.